Loser like Me (song)

 "Loser like Me" is an original song performed by the cast of American television series Glee, taken from their sixth soundtrack album, Glee: The Music, Volume 5.
 The song was written and produced by Adam Anders, Max Martin, and Peer Åström, and Shellback, with additional songwriting credit from Savan Kotecha.
 The song, with another track "Get It Right", were the first two original songs to be featured on the show.
 The song is their first official single, being sent to US radio on March 1, 2011.
 In order for the song to have radio appeal, Anders recruited Martin to produce "Loser like Me" while he was in the United States working on Britney Spears' Femme Fatale.

 Lea Michele and Cory Monteith front the song, with Michele providing lead vocals in the chorus and a verse, and Monteith having a verse.
 Other cast members provide vocals in the chorus and in a rap breakdown.
 Naya Rivera and Heather Morris have some spoken words and some solo work during the chorus.
 Musically, the song is a dance-pop song, and it features a "pop funk" guitar.
 The production drew comparisons to similar Max Martin productions released at the time, notably Pink's "Raise Your Glass" (2010).
 Lyrically, it follows in the footsteps of previous self-empowerment anthems released around the same time, with the incorporation of lines about revenge fantasies.

-Critics generally praised the song in Glee's first step at original music, including its production, lyrics, and the vocals of Lea Michele.
+Critics generally praised the song in Glee's first step at original music, including its production, lyrics, and Michele's vocals.
 However, common criticisms were that the song sounded like a cover of another song, and that it would have been better suited for other artists Martin usually works with, such as Pink or Avril Lavigne.
 The song debuted at number six on the US Billboard Hot 100 and became the cast's third top-ten hit to date.
 It reached number thirty-six on the US Adult Pop Songs chart, becoming their first song other than a Christmas song to appear on an airplay chart.
 Internationally, it reached the top thirty in at least five other markets.
 The song's performance was featured in the Glee episode "Original Song" which first aired on March 15, 2011, and included choreography and the group throwing confetti from slushie cups at the audience.
 The song was redone by Jenna Ushkowitz, Kevin McHale, Darren Criss and Chord Overstreet in the second part of Glee's two-part 100th episode, "New Directions", which aired on March 25, 2014.